Patty Klein by Jan Steeman

 De Vrije Balloen

-The 1970s were also a period of more adult-oriented and experimental comics.
+The 1970s also heralded in the creation of more adult-oriented and experimental comics.
 Inspired by new French magazines like Hara-Kiri and L'Écho des Savanes, Patty Klein and Jan van Haasteren wanted to establish a new comic magazine with full artistic freedom for its contributors.
 The initiative was largely fueled by the insecurities following the cancellation of the magazines Sjors and Pep, and the limitations of working for children's magazines.
-The first edition of De Vrije Balloen was published in 1975 and was truly a group effort with no hierarchy.
+The first edition of De Vrije Balloen was published in 1975 and truly a group effort with no hierarchy.
 Patty Klein, Robert van der Kroft, Jan Steeman, Thé Tjong-Khing, Andries Brandt and Jan van Haasteren indulged in a variety of graphical exercises, saucy stories and other rowdy experiments.
-The team was helped by Van Haasteren's brother Herman for the production, Hans van den Boom for the finances, and by Patty's husband Huub Scholten for all sorts of chores.
-Later on other artists joined, most notably the newcomers Gerrit de Jager, Wim Stevenhagen, Eric Schreurs, Paul Schindeler and Paul Bodoni.
-After doing the publishing and distribution themselves, the team turned to publishers like Theo van den Broek, De Vrijbuiter and eventually Ger van Wulften for the production.
-The final issue appeared in 1981, after which it continued as De Balloen through Van Wulften's publishing house Espee until 1984.
+The team was aided by Van Haasteren's brother Herman for the production, Hans van den Boom for the finances, and by Patty's husband Huub Scholten for all sorts of additional chores.
+Later on, a new generation of artists joined De Vrije Balloen, including Gerrit de Jager, Wim Stevenhagen, Eric Schreurs, Paul Schindeler and Paul Bodoni.
+After doing the publishing and distribution of their magazine themselves, the team turned to publishers like Theo van den Broek, De Vrijbuiter and eventually Ger van Wulften for the production.
+The final issue appeared in 1981, after which the magazine continued as De Balloen through Van Wulften's publishing house Espee until 1984.

 Vera van de Risico